Laughing0900/vite-portfolio/README.md

 Site: [https://laughing-portfolio.vercel.app](https://laughing-portfolio.vercel.app/)

 This is laughing's project portfolio.

 ## Project Status

 This project is currently in development.

+#### Recent Activity

+- [ ] Move to App router
+- [x] Replace all Image/Font/Link to Next.js component
+- [x] Migrate Vite to Next.js

 ## Installation and Setup Instructions